 For several seconds everything was still.
 Then I saw the man.

 He seemed to have emerged from nowhere, stumbling and looking over his shoulder as he hurried across the lawn.
 He left deep footprints in his wake which faded almost at once.
 He was carrying something in his arms.
 Within a few seconds he had vanished beyond the buildings to the left.
-The scene returned to its inert photographic stillness.
+The scene returned to its photographic stillness.
 I suddenly felt exhausted, as if I had been awake for days.
-I collapsed back into the bed; if, indeed, I had ever been up at all.
+I collapsed back into the bed.

 I woke the next day with only a vague memory of the dream.
-Penny was already dressed and went down just as I was getting up.
 I pulled back the curtains.
 My word, that shed was a violent colour: almost orange.
 Bel and Steve had only recently bought the place so I assumed it was something they’d inherited.
 Aside from this, the morning landscape was displayed in a range of subtle colours I’d not previously appreciated.

 At about noon Steve needed to take a lawnmower back to a neighbour and I went along to give him a hand.
-It was just half twelve when we arrived and, after we’d got the mower out, he invited us in for a drink.
+After we’d got the mower out, he invited us in for a drink.